ss4774/evolution/README.md

 # Synthetic evolution of bacterial populations

-This repository is complementing the paper *Programmable evolution of bacterial populations*.
+This repository is complementing the paper *Programmable evolution of cellular populations*.

 ## Main Files